 Nipple Cracks/Fissures If nipple is cracked, wash 2x a day with a gentle fragrance free soap that is not antibacterial.
 Discontinue use of soap on nipples when healed.
 After every feed, rinse nipples with clean water or saline rinse.
 Saline rinse is ¼ rounded teaspoon of sea salt mixed with 8 ounces warm water.
-Mom can soak nipples in this solution for no longer than 1 minute.
+Nipples can be soaked n this solution for no longer than 1 minute.
 Longer times may over hydrate skin and increase cracking.

 Moist Wound Healing Pat dry after soaking and apply antimicrobial ointment of choice.
-Options include virgin coconut oil, triple nipple ointment, purified lanolin, and medihoney.
+Options include virgin coconut oil, triple nipple ointment, purified lanolin (although lanolin has been associated with increased infection risk), and medihoney.
 It is important to keep cracks covered with some type of ointment to promote moist wound healing.
+A non-stick wound pad may be placed over the ointment to keep nipples from sticking to bra or clothing.
 If any ointment is left when baby feeds, wipe off very gently.
-Leave breasts exposed to air as much as possible.
 Avoid the use of disposable nursing pads as these do not allow for good air flow.
 Wool breast pads are recommended, due to antibacterial and air flow properties.

-Thrush If pain and damage continues, also consider the possibility of candida (thrush) infection.
-Candida infected nipples often look very pink and shiny.
+Thrush Studies show that the most common infection of the breast is bacterial, not candida. http://www.bestforbabes.org/its-thrush-or-is-it/ Candida infected nipples often look very pink and shiny.
 There may be red dots or even tiny blisters.
 Pain may be sharp and stabbing.
-If this is suspected, both mom and baby must be treated for two weeks past symptoms clearing.
+If this is suspected, both parent and baby must be treated for two weeks past symptoms clearing.
 While Nystatin is commonly prescribed for baby’s mouth, studies show that it may not be effective.
 In one recent study, it was only effective in 32% of cases, while fluconazole oral suspension was effective in 100% of the cases.
 Miconazole and clotrimazole are also effective.

 After each feed, remember to rinse off baby’s saliva before applying nipple ointment.
 When candida is present, the rinse may be especially effective if it includes white distilled vinegar in a mixture of 1 part vinegar to 4 parts water.
 Nipples can be soaked in this mixture for a minute before air drying and applying antifungal ointment.

-Mom may also take a refrigerated probiotic (40 million to 1 billion viable units).
-This is available at health food stores (Better Health, Foods for Living, East Lansing Food Co-op).
+Parent may also take a refrigerated probiotic.
+This is available at health food stores (locally, Better Health, Foods for Living, East Lansing Food Co-op).
 Preferably find a non-dairy version.
 This can also be rubbed in baby’s mouth.
 Continue the probiotic for two weeks after thrush treatment ends.

 Raw garlic can also be used to augment treatment of thrush or bacterial infection.
 2-4 raw cloves are consumed per day.
 Crush garlic and remove inner core.
 Chop and let set for 15 minutes or take right away if preferred.
-Do not use medicinal garlic if mom is on any blood thinning product or if mom has a clotting disorder or is planning surgery.
+Do not use medicinal garlic if parent is on any blood thinning product, has a clotting disorder, or is planning surgery.

-Wash and sanitize anything that comes into contact with nipples or baby’s mouth if mom has thrush.
+Wash and sanitize anything that comes into contact with nipples or baby’s mouth while treating thrush.
 Boiling is the preferred method.
 Soak anything that cannot be boiled, in a solution of vinegar and water for 30 minutes.

 Nipple Blebs Another painful nipple condition is the milk blister, or “bleb.”
 This is a white dot that forms on the tip of the nipple and plugs the duct that is behind the blister.
 To remove the plug, use very warm, wet compresses of clear water or salt solution.
 Keep the compresses as warm as possible and use for 10 minutes.
 Then massage the nipple with olive oil or coconut oil to try to loosen the plug.
 After massage, use gentle hand expression or nurse your baby.
 When the bleb releases, you may notice a stringy plug of milk that comes through the nipple before milk flows freely.